garrandall/popular-music-data/tracks/say-if-you-feel-alright-crystal-waters.md

 Come on, come on, come come

-Just say hey (a-ooh-ah!), if it feels alright
+Just say hey (a-ohah!), if it feels alright
 Just say hey-ee-yeah, if ya feel alright
-Just say hey (a-ooh-ah, ooh-ah!), if it feels alright Just say hey-ee-yeah, if ya feel alright
+Just say hey (a-ohah, oh!), if it feels alright
+Just say hey-ee-yeah, if ya feel alright
 Just say hey, if it feels alright